saros-project/saros/docs/contribute/refactoring-filesystem.md

 #### Insert Parameter:

-There are some situations during the refactoring, that a Saros project for example determated resources, which the reference point can not do.
+There are some situations during the refactoring, that a Saros project for example determined resources, which the reference point can not do.
 So the affected methods should be extended by a ReferencePointManager, so that previous functionalities still remains.

 #### Remove Parameter: